How often should you use light therapy?

 How often should you use targeted light therapy treatments for skin conditions?

 Targeted light therapy devices like a Luminance RED are ideal for treating skin conditions and managing outbreaks.
-These smaller, more portable devices are typically used to treat specific problem areas on the skin, like cold sores, genital herpes, and other blemishes.
+These smaller, more portable devices are typically used to treat specific problem areas on the skin, like cold sores and genital herpes.

 For people treating skin conditions, it’s recommended to do 2-3 short light therapy sessions per day as soon as you feel symptoms emerging.
 A treatment with a Luminance RED only takes 60 seconds, and it’s recommended to space out treatments at least 4 hours apart.
 They also recommend treating your skin at least 2-3 times per week when you are not experiencing symptoms, as this can help limit future outbreaks.